Edwin-Brown3/Privacy/README.md

 Privacy policy for Arachnidoom Nightmare!

-Samuel Brown built the Arachnidoom Nightmare! app as an Ad Supported app.
-This SERVICE is provided by Samuel Brown at no cost and is intended for use as is.
+Edwin Brown built the Arachnidoom Nightmare! app as an Ad Supported app.
+This SERVICE is provided by Edwin Brown at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.